Cosmology without Einstein's assumption that inertial mass produces gravity: Einstein's Implicit Assumption

 Clearly, Einstein's procedure fails to distinguish between the `active gravitational mass' of matter, which measures how much gravity it produces and is the sole contributor to the ``density of matter'' in Poisson's equation, and the ``inert mass'' of matter, which measures how much it accelerates in response to forces applied to it, an effect entirely different from the production of gravity.
 These two conceptually different masses, along with yet a third, all occur in Newton's gravitational equation

-in which $M_{\text{ac}}$ is the {\it active\/} gravitational mass of a gravitating body A, $m_{\text{in}}$ is the {\it inertial} (``inert'') mass of a body B being acted upon by the gravity of A, and $m_{\text{pa}}$ is the {\it passive\/} gravitational mass of B, a measure of the strength of B's `sensing' of the gravitational field around~A. That in suitable units $m_{\text{in}} = m_{\text{pa}}$ for all bodies is another way of saying that all bodies respond with the same accelerations to the same gravitational fields, that, in consequence, the notion of a `gravitational force' is irrelevant, but the notion of a `gravitational field' is not.
-Simple thought experiments of Galileo (large stone and smaller stone tied together)~\cite{gali} and Einstein (body suspended by rope in elevator)~\cite{eins3} make it clear that bodies do all respond alike --- an observation now treated as a principle, the (weak) `principle of equivalence', experimentally, if somewhat redundantly, well confirmed.
-That this passive-inertial mass has any relation to active gravitational mass is not apparent in Eq.~(\ref{eqn1}), where, unlike $m_{\text{in}}$ and $m_{\text{pa}}$, $M_{\text{ac}}$ represents a property of A, not of B. But Newton's equation for the gravitational action of B on A reads
+in which $M_{\text{active}}$ is the active gravitational mass of a gravitating body A, $m_{\text{inertial}}$ is the inertial (``inert'') mass of a body B whose acceleration $a_{\text B}$ is caused by the gravity produced by~A, and $m_{\text{passive}}$ is the passive gravitational mass of B, a measure of the strength of B's `sensing' of the gravitational field around~A. That in suitable units $m_{\text{inertial}} = m_{\text{passive}}$ for all bodies is another way of saying that all bodies respond with the same accelerations to the same gravitational fields, that, in consequence, the notion of a gravitational field is more fundamental than the notion of a gravitational force.
+Simple thought experiments of Galileo (large stone and smaller stone tied together)~\cite{gali} and Einstein (body suspended by a rope in an elevator)~\cite{eins3} make it clear that bodies do all respond alike --- an observation now treated as a principle, the (weak) `principle of equivalence', experimentally, if somewhat redundantly, well confirmed.